 The Map Curators' Group (MCG)

-Th Map Curator' Group (MCG) is a Special Interst Group for librarians, map historians, map collectors, map archivists and anyone who is interested in maps.
+Th Map Curators' Group (MCG) is the Special Interest Group for librarians, map historians, map collectors, map archivists and anyone who is interested in maps.
 It is a lively group and welcomes new members.
 A newsletter, Cartographiti, is issued up to three times per year and contributions are welcomed.
 An annual workshop on an appropriate theme and a specialist visit is arranged every year.
 The group organizes training days for those who are new to dealing with maps.
 We also maintain the Map Curators' Toolbox, an online source of information and help for map curators, librarians and archivists.
 The Convener of the Map Curators' Group is Ann Sutherland.

 Historical Military Mapping Group (HMMG)

 This group provides the point of contact and a forum for discussion for those interested in or engaged in research into any aspect of the history of military survey and mapping.
 Members have a very wide range of interests, although there is a focus on 19th and 20th century military survey and mapping.
 Talks and visits are regular features of the group's activities.
 In April 2015, the group toured France, visiting the battlefields of three wars.
 The group held a workshop in York in September 2015 on the development of British military mapping over the past 100 years in memory of the late Dr Ian Mumford, with talks on the First World War, the Second World War, and on the period since 1945.
 The group made visits to RAF Northolt in August 2016 (touring AIDU, AHB and the Sector Ops Room) and to the British Library in January 2017 (touring the 20th century map exhibition).
 A newsletter is issued periodically.
 Ideas for events and activities from members are very welcome, as are offers of support for the Convener.
 The posts of Secretary and Newsletter Editor are currently unfilled.
 The Convener of the Historical Military Mapping Group is John Peaty.